Singapore Sole Proprietorship Registration

 - Declaration of compliance and Statement of Non Disqualification

 Registration procedure involves a) reserving the name; and b) registration of the business.
-The registration procedure is computerized and quick.
+The registration procedure is computerised and quick.
 Registration of sole proprietorship can be completed within 1 day, provided all the documents are lodged properly with due endorsements.
-However if the name or the nature of business requires referral to another authority, it may take a few weeks.
+However, if the name or the nature of business requires referral to another authority, it may take up to a few weeks.
 Examples of businesses that may be referred to relevant authorities include financial, media, educational services, etc.

-To maximize chances of speedy name approval, make sure that it
+To maximise chances of speedy name approval, make sure that it

 - is not identical or too similar to any existing local company or business names

-- does not infringe with any trademarks or copyright
+- does not infringe any trademarks or copyright

 - is not obscene or vulgar

 - is not already reserved